Azure/CloudShell/docs/package-inclusion-guide.md

 6. **Reasonable package size**

 > [!NOTE]
-> After these principles have been satisfied, the Azure Cloud Shell team reserves the right to make final decisions on package inclusion at their discretion.
+> After these principles have been satisfied, the Azure Cloud Shell maintainers reserves the right to make final decisions on package inclusion at their discretion.

 ## Discussion of Principles